madcottonballs/Pemu-2/README.txt

             if true, it means that in the Arithmatic instruction, the result overflowed
         undr_flag:
             if true, it means that in the last Arithmatic instruction, the result underflowed
+    Types:
+        reg:
+            Any reference of one of the registers mentioned in the registers section is of type reg.
+            There is no symbol required to make a reference, just the typical rules.
+        ramloc:
+            A ramloc is a reg or imm32 surrounded by square brackets.
+Ramloc is just a reference to a ram location.
+            In almost all cases the reference will be optimized as much as possible, so don't worry about imm32 vs reg ramloc, although I suggest reg ramloc.
+            Examples:
+                "[gpr0]"
+                "[24]"
+                "[0xAB7C]"
+                "[0b101]"
+            Examples of usage:
+                "mov 5 > [gpr0]"
+                "mov 0xAC > [1]"
+                "mov [0b10111111] > [1472438]"
+        imm16:
+            A literal integer between 0 and 65,535 (2^16-1).
+            Can be in decimal (no prefix), binary (standard prefix of "0b"), or hexadecimal (standard prefix pf "0x").
+        imm32:
+            A literal integer between 0 and 4,294,967,295 (2^32-1).
+            Can be in decimal (no prefix), binary (standard prefix of "0b"), or hexadecimal (standard prefix pf "0x").
+        imm64:
+            A literal integer between 0 and 18,446,744,073,709,551,615 (2^64-1).
+            Can be in decimal (no prefix), binary (standard prefix of "0b"), or hexadecimal (standard prefix pf "0x").
+        String:
+            Quotes that represent an array of chars that are almost always null terminated.
+            Supported regex:
+                \0:
+                    A null char, do not use unless at the end of a string as it will be considered the end of the string.
+                    The Pemu compiler considers the first null char the end of the string, so if there are multiple, it will misinterpret the char data as instruction data.
+                    That will corrupt the entire file, likely resulting in a error, or, in the absolutely worst case, corruption of file data.
+                \n:
+                    A newline char, will be interpreted by text renderers as the sign to start displaying on the next line.
+                \t:
+                    A tab char, will be interpreted by text renderers as a tab.
+                \\:
+                    Used for when you have a situation where you don't want the "\" sign to be interpreted as a regex and messup the string.
+                \':
+                    Used for quotes within strings.
+                \":
+                    Also used for quotes within strings.
+                \r:
+                    Return sign, I don't know why anyone would use this, but no harm in adding it I guess.
+                I'll add more if suggested.
+Really, literally any idea for a new regex is accepted.
+It's incredibly easy to add.

     Instructions:
         misc:
             exit {ramloc | reg}: